emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 What:
 - used the variable [age in years at screening](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm#RIDAGEYR)
-- accumulate years into appropriate intervals (5 years)
+- grouped years into appropriate intervals (5 years) and plot the frequency on the Y-axis

 How:
 - as previously, create a new column with custom 'bins' which are ranges to categorise the age variable